KDE/documentation-docs-labplot-org/source/scripting.rst

    project = project()

 After this, you have full access to the project structure and can navigate through it to access or modify its components.
-A simple working example that creates a new worksheet in the current project is shown below:
+A simple working example that creates a new worksheet in the current project is:

 .. code-block:: python